Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri app [options] [command]`

-Manages the execution of Eitri apps from the application declared in the app-config.yaml file.
+Manages the execution of Eitri-Apps from the application declared in the app-config.yaml file.

 *See [eitri app start](https://eitri.com/docs/eitri-cli#app) for more information.*

 #### Available Commands

-- `start [options]` Initializes all Eitri apps from the app-config.yaml configuration file.
+- `start [options]` Initializes all Eitri-Apps from the app-config.yaml configuration file.
-    - `-p, --playground` Initializes the Eitri app in playground mode, with an opening QR code for the Eitri Playground.
+    - `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
-- `logs` Displays the logs of Eitri apps running from the `eitri app start` command.
+- `logs` Displays the logs of Eitri-Apps running from the `eitri app start` command.
 - `clean` Cleans remote workspaces.
 ---